-According to GlobalData, the US is the world’s ninth-largest producer of silver, with output of 38,011koz in 2022, up by 6% on 2021.
+According to GlobalData, the US is the world’s ninth-largest producer of silver in 2022, with output up by 6% on 2021.
 Over the five years to 2021, production from the US decreased by a CAGR of 0.24% and is expected to rise by a CAGR of 4% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Silver Mining to 2026 report.
 Buy the report here.

 Leading producers of silver in the US are Newmont, Hecla Mining, Coeur Mining, Rio Tinto, Grupo Mexico and Lundin Mining.
-Newmont's output was 14,510koz in 2021, up by 13% on 2020.
-Hecla Mining produced 11,034koz, a decrease of 3%, and output from Coeur Mining was 3,461koz, an increase of 5% on the previous year.
+During 2020-2021, Newmont's output was up by 13%, Hecla Mining's output decreased by 3%, while output from Coeur Mining increased by 5%.

 For more detailed analysis of global silver mining, buy the report here.